• Home

 Do you feel like people are always taking advantage of you?
 Do you find yourself physically, mentally, and emotionally burnt out most of the time?
 Do you tend to avoid conflict because you don't know how to navigate challenging conversations?
 Is asking others for what you need really uncomfortable for you?
 Do you find yourself being either too passive or too aggressive in your relationships?
 If you answered yes to most of these questions, then a lack of assertiveness and weak boundaries are the problem.

-The good news is this lesson will strengthen you in these areas.
+The good news is this lesson can help strengthen you in these areas.
 You will learn what assertive behavior is and how to begin communicating more assertively.
-You will also learn the need for and purpose of personal boundaries and how to establish, maintain, and enforce them for yourself!
+You will also learn the need for and purpose of personal boundaries and how to establish, maintain, and enforce them for yourself.
 To complete this lesson, read the material in the white block, listen to the audio teaching and podcast discussion, and complete the assignment below.

 Assertiveness

 Many people struggle in the area of assertive behavior and boundary setting.
-A fear of rejection, codependency, a lack of identity, and low self-esteem make it challenging for some people to love themselves enough to assert themselves, ask for what they need, and set healthy personal boundaries.
-A lack of assertive behavior and a resistance towards setting personal boundaries will cause a person to exhibit passive-aggressive behaviors and engage in dysfunctional communication (see Illustration 1 below).
-Poor boundaries and a lack of assertiveness can make a person susceptible to anxiety, depression, addictions, dysfunctional relationships, codependency, and abuse.
-When you discover that you need support around boundary setting, you will first want to work on developing assertive behavior (see the audio teaching below).
+A fear of rejection, codependency, a lack of identity, low self-esteem, or simply just a lack of know-how can make it challenging for some people to love themselves enough to assert themselves, ask for what they need, and set healthy personal boundaries.
+A lack of assertive behavior and a resistance towards setting personal boundaries will cause a person to exhibit passive-aggressive behaviors and engage in dysfunctional communication habits (see Illustration 1 below).
+A lack of assertive communication and a lack of healthy boundaries can make a person susceptible to anxiety, depression, addictions, dysfunctional relationships, codependency, and/or abuse.

 Illustration 1 - Passive-Assertive-Aggressive Pendulum